HackBulgaria/Haskell-1/Application/01-HelpHass/README.md

 # Help Hass meet his friends

 Hass has a problem.
-He has a meeting with his friends, but he's a little too late, so he'll have to travel by train.
-He knows the timetable of the transport, but there isn't enough time to calculate the fastest way possible.
+He has a meeting with his friends, but is a little too late, so he'll have to travel by train.
+Hass knows the schedule, but doesn't have enough time to figure out the fastest route.

-Help Hass to decide which trains to pick!
+Help Hass decide which trains to pick!

-* Every train travels 5 minutes from its first to its last stop.
+* Every train travels 5 minutes from its first to its last station.
-* Hass is living near the stop H and he needs to arrive at stop L.
+* Hass is living near the station H and he needs to get to station L.
-* There will always be a way to get to the destination.
+* There will always be a way to reach the destination.

 ## Examples
 ```